 There are other genes that can affect the way we metabolize and use folate, but these are by far the most common.
 Luckily, whether or not you have a genetic mutation (or two), supplementary L-methylfolate is available.
 By supplementing with L-methylfolate instead of folic acid, your body can use the active folate right away, as is, bypassing the conversion completely.

-Mood balance difficulties and fatigue are common symptoms of folate deficiency.
+Mood balance difficulties and fatigue are common symptoms of folate insufficiency.
 Because methylfolate and methylation are integral to the healthy production and metabolism of neurotransmitters, having an MTHFR variant, and therefore less circulating methylfolate, can lead to reduced neurotransmitter activity.
-It has been estimated that 70% of those suffering from depressive disorders likely have an MTHFR mutation .
+MTHFR mutations are common in people who suffer from a chronically low mood .

 Another serious risk of folate deficiency is hyperhomocysteinemia.
 Hyperhomocysteinemia is a buildup of homocysteine, which can be a result of inefficient methylation, which can be a result of low folate status (or low vitamin B-12).
-When homocysteine builds up in the circulation, there is an increased risk for a number of cardiovascular issues, including hardening of the arteries, blood clots, and strokes .
-Researchers suggest that, for those with high homocysteine levels, increasing folate and thus decreasing homocysteine can reduce the risk of heart disease by 16%, blood clots in the legs by 25%, and stroke by 24% .
+When homocysteine builds up in the circulation, there is an increased risk for a number of cardiovascular issues .
+Researchers suggest that, for those with high homocysteine levels, increasing folate and thus decreasing homocysteine can significantly promote cardiovascular health and longevity .

 If you have high homocysteine levels but are already taking a supplement with folic acid, you may be interested in having your genetics tested for an MTHFR mutation.
 Taking an L-methylfolate supplement (perhaps in combination with vitamin B-12) can also help to reduce homocysteine levels, regardless of your genetics.